TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 41/Psalms 41.10.md

 ---

-But thou, O Jehovah, have mercy upon me, and raise me up, That I may requite them.
+But you, Yahweh, have mercy on me, and raise me up, that I may repay them.